zhornberger/Tools-and-Techniques/README.md

 - Bootstrapping (6 Mar 2021)
 - Linear Programming with PuLP (7 Mar 2021)
 - Neural Networks with Keras (17 Mar 2021)
+- Linear Regression with scikit-learn and StatsModels (18 Mar 2021)